Take a screenshot on your Galaxy phone

 Whether you just reached a new level in a game or want to save an important document, you can capture it by taking a screenshot on your Galaxy phone.
 Depending on the type of phone you have, capturing a screenshot may be a little different.
 But either way, it's super easy and convenient.

-No matter what phone you have, the steps for taking a screenshot are similar, but like we said, it does vary slightly based on the model.
-Before you can take one, you'll need to locate the Power and Volume down keys.
+No matter what Galaxy phone you have, the steps for taking a screenshot are similar, but like we said, it does vary slightly based on the model.
+Before you can take one, you will need to locate the Power and Volume down keys.

-Usually, the Volume keys are on the left side and the Power key is on the right.
+Usually, the Volume keys are on the left side and the Power button (or Side key) is on the right.
 However, for some models, the keys' locations may be reversed.
 Or all the keys could be on the same side!

-When you want to take a screenshot, just hold the Power and Volume down keys simultaneously.
+When you want to take a screenshot, very briefly hold the Volume down and Power buttons (or Side key) simultaneously.
 The screen will flash, indicating that a screenshot was captured.